JakeAustwick/countr/README.md

 It is very alpha, but potentially useful to some now.

+#Required Technologies
+A redis server
+A WSGI server.

 #Credits

 This product includes GeoLite data created by MaxMind, available from